junga-com/bg-core/readme.md

 Config plugins can be used just like Standards but can additionally be ran in apply mode to affect a change in the host configuration to make it comply.

-The Standards, Config, Standards and RBACPermission plugins are the heart of a system of distributed system administration that provides central command and control without requiring that any remote user have unrestricted privilege on a host.
+Standards, Config, and RBACPermission plugins are the heart of a system of distributed system administration that provides central command and control without requiring that any remote user have unrestricted privilege on a host.
 This is an important new firewall that limits risk in an organization by allowing compartmentalization to an extent not achieved by other means.

 ## bg-core Project Folder Description

 The bg-core project is managed by the bg-dev project tools.
-The asset scanners and installers in bg-dev and development packages tools that extend it define how files in various folders in the project are treated.
-When you install an asset scanner and installed plugin, it will generally identify assets of its type by the containing folder as well as possibly the file extension and file type.
+The asset scanners and installers built into the bg-dev package and other packages that extend bg-dev define how files in various folders in the project are treated.
+When you install an asset scanner and installer plugin, it will generally identify assets of its type in a project folder by the file path, extension and type.

-Note that typically, bg-dev projects place all bash library scripts in the <projectFolder>lib/ subfolder but this project places them in several subfolders to reflect the bootstrapping nature of bg-core.
+Note that typically, bg-dev projects place all bash library scripts in the <projectFolder>lib/ subfolder but the bg-core  project places them in several subfolders to reflect the bootstrapping nature of bg-core.

 ### Root level